nim-lang/nimble/readme.markdown

 that Nimble will compile with that version of the compiler (a green travis build status is also a good sign that this is the case).

-The latest version of Nimble (0.7.0) requires a version of Nim greater than 0.12.0.
-The latest version of Nimble which can be compiled using Nim 0.12.0 is 0.6.4.
+The latest version of Nimble (0.7.4) requires a version of Nim greater than or equal to 0.13.0.
+That being said, the latest version of Nim is recommended.
-Unfortunately, it is likely that you have the latest *release* of Nim installed, 0.12.0 at the time of writing.
-So you will need to install version 0.6.4 of Nimble.

 Nimble has some runtime dependencies on external tools, these tools are used to download Nimble packages.